newcleo-dev-team/lbh15/README.rst

 - Initialization from specific heat capacity needs some attention because the corresponding function of temperature is not injective, hence for some values of :math:`c_p` two values of temperature are mapped.
 This is an undesired behaviour.
-To overcome such difficulty the package provides the possibility to the user to choose which temperature root shall be considered, by providing the index of the function inversion solution array.
+To overcome such difficulty the package provides the possibility for the user to choose which temperature root shall be considered, by providing the index of the function inversion solution array.
 The default root index is 0, i.e, the lowest temperature.
   The following example shows its usage with :class:`.Lead` (the same is valid for :class:`.Bismuth` and :class:`.LBE`):